 To instruct Daniel please contact our clerks on +44 (0)20 7842 5555 or email [email protected].

-Daniel Churcher has a broad commercial practice, with an emphasis on construction and engineering disputes.
+Daniel Churcher is a highly sought after commercial barrister with particular emphasis in domestic and international construction, engineering and energy disputes.

 Acting as junior counsel for Essex County Council in a five week trial concerning the Council’s right to terminate a 25 year PFI contract for the design, construction and operation of a major waste disposal facility, as well as multiple interim applications.

 Acting as junior counsel for an international consortium of contractors in arbitral proceedings concerning an infrastructure megaproject in the Middle East.

 Appearing as sole counsel in a series of arbitral disputes regarding hotel projects in Dubai.